Registration and Course Policies

 The Last Semester

-The completed thesis, seminar paper, or educational project should be electronically deposited with the School of Graduate Studies.
+The completed thesis or seminar paper should be electronically deposited with the School of Graduate Studies.

 Before the end of the term in which the degree is to be granted, the student must pay the graduation fee ($40) as well as all outstanding debts to the university.